tris-2237/NITT-HACKATHON-FACE-MASK-DETECTION-SYSTEM/README.md

 ### For protecting doctors and nurses against infectious diseases
 Many doctors are in regular contact with patients who are infected and hence mask plays a major role in helping the doctors and nurses to stay safe.

+## IMPLEMENTATION OF THE PROJECT

+This mask recognition system was created by using python libraries and machine learning model in Jupyter Notebook,also by implementing basic skills learned for pre-processing of data science tools.